Wales bucket hat: 2022 World Cup

 Wales qualified for the 2022 FIFA World Cup in Qatar by beating Ukraine on 5 June 2022.
 Sky Sports television pundits (and former Wales internationals) Danny Gabbidon and Ashley Williams immediately donned Wales bucket hats live on-air as the final whistle of the game was blown.

 The bucket hat became part of the Football Association of Wales's (FAW) strategy of improving the profile of Welsh football.
-Five 10 ft tall illuminated bucket hats were installed as public art in city and town centres across Wales, including Cardiff, Swansea, Bangor, Wrexham and Aberystwyth.
+Five 10 ft tall illuminated bucket hats were installed as public art in city and town centres across Wales, including Cardiff, Swansea, Caernarfon, Wrexham and Aberystwyth.
 A giant red Wales bucket hat was installed in Doha and unveiled by the FAW the day before the first Wales football match, with Wales first minister, Mark Drakeford, in attendance.
 BBC Wales took a large inflatable version of the Wales bucket hat on tour through Wales, including the Rhondda, Baglan, Builth Wells and Bangor.

 On 21 November, fans and FAW staff, including former Welsh international football captain Laura McAllister, were told by stadium stewards to remove their rainbow bucket hats before they entered Doha's Ahmad Bin Ali Stadium for Wales's opening match against the United States.
 The rainbow coloured version was designed to show support for the LGBTQ+ community.
 In response to the incident the Football Association of Wales said that they were "extremely disappointed" by the reports and said that they would address the issue with FIFA.
 The rainbow hats were being made by a company based in Llanelli, RCS Teamwear, in collaboration with the FAW.